Mosharof-Hossen/Book-House/README.md

 2. U will see details of all Category Books.
 3. And then U can Read or Wishlist the book.
 4. In the Listed Books section u will see the all the Read and wishlist books U have Read or wishlisted.
+5. And you can sort books using rating, publication year and page count.
-5. Pages to read is the statistics section u will see the all calculations
+6. Pages to read is the statistics section u will see the all calculations
-6. Here I used Local storage.
+7. Here I used Local storage.

 ## Tools:
 1.React Js